jashburn00/LearningFullStack/notes/JavaScriptNotes.md

     //use the response
  });
 ```
   - the example above first uses fetch() to create a request, resulting in a promise
   - the promise is consumed using a .then(successHandler, failureHandler) call
       - this is simply syntactic sugar used in lieu of a .catch() call
   - finally, a second .then() is chained on to handle successful responses

+***rebrand.ly API key: ca7c5afec81c42a683317b2851e482e2***